-5 Tips on Self-Editing
+5 Self-Editing Tips

 Before we get into how, let’s cover the why you should self-edit.

-If you are planning on using traditional publishing routes, you will still need to edit your own work because you will be competing with submissions which have gone through multiple rounds of editing.
+If you are planning on using traditional publishing routes, your work will be competing with submissions which have gone through multiple rounds of editing.

 With the why explained, let’s get into the 5 steps of self-editing.

 It may sound counterintuitive, but when you take a break from it, you distance yourself from the story you love and worked so hard to create.
 While I don’t suggest leaving it for over a month, the longer you stay away, the better you can edit from a clear perspective.